JoshMate/Monolith/README.md

 ## Notes
 I Recommend you turn on SSAO and HDR as it vastly improves visibility with the cartoon style lighting.

+This map is still work in progress!

+It is playable and fully functional

+It just needs some testing and polish

 ## Contact Me
 Reddit Direct Message: u/joshwar99